Click on the heading above to view the checklist document

 - Understand and ask questions about some of the benefits and services available at our University

-People Development Programme
+People Development Offer

 If you have any queries regarding your development, speak to your manager in the first instance.